lastingParadox/ff-site/archive-to-markdown/md/ff2/24-feel-the-heat.md

 **Jelsafan0** _(28-Oct-18 04:54 PM)_

-> ”So, uh... how do you know this guy again?”
+> "So, uh... how do you know this guy again?"
 > ...he's the captain.

 **Zander** _(28-Oct-18 04:54 PM)_